mitchellxh/test-page/instructions.md

 6. Leave folder as "/ (root)"
 7. Click "Save"

-### Step 14: View Your Live Website!
+### Step 15: View Your Live Website!

+1. Click the "Actions" tab to watch the page get built.
-After 2-5 minutes, your site will be live at:
+2. After 2-5 minutes, your site will be live at:

 ```
 https://YOUR_USERNAME.github.io/my-first-website/